zeropointnine/voxel-renderer-html/README.md

 A voxel renderer library for HTML5, written in CoffeeScript with AMD modules.

-Can render in 3D using three.js, or in a pixel-art-style isometric view using pixi.js.
+Renders to 3D using three.js, or to 2D isometric view using pixi.js.

 Scenes are composed using the already-familiar three.js API.
 See `/demo` source to get started.